-So you’ve identified you have a rat problem.
+So you’ve identified a rat problem and want to know how to kill rats.
 You’ve researched and purchased the best rat trap on the market, meticulously set out them out, and plotted their placement.
 Now you wait.
 You wait.
 You wait, and nothing…

 It’s important to arm yourself with the fundamentals of rat trapping before choosing your bait.
 The first of these is that rats are neophobic, meaning they don’t particularly like change or anything new.
 This especially true when it comes to their food sources.
 What this can often mean, is that the best bait possible will probably be whatever they have been feeding on.